mnr/writing-wip/kwak-anthology.md

 Robin slapped a large red button straight out of a comic book.
 The workbench and oven abruptly shut down.
 He turned to face Araci.

 “This was not an accident happening between the oven and the meal,” said Robin.
 He hesitated and twitched.
 He paced, checking inactive displays and tracing wires.
 “The meal just tried to start a fire.
 Not just turn on the oven - it tried to blow the entire room to pieces.
-It told the oven to release gas, to continue to release gas, then to ignite.
+It told the oven to release a huge volume of gas then to ignite.
 It was deliberate.”

 Robin reset the “big red button” then waved up some log files, sharing them with Araci.